rnarayana/rnarayana.github.io/_posts/2021-10-01-kubernetes-settings-resource-constraints.md

 When I had less number of application services, I used to manually find the resource constraints of each service by performing a load test on each of them.
 The process goes something like this:

->**IMPORTANT**
->
->* Make sure one service handles similar kind of load only – does not really have to be a microservice, but it should not be a monolith either.
-You should be able to do simple math like, if one pod can handle 100 operations/second, 10 pods can handle 1000 operations/sec.
-Having different types of 'operations' makes it tricky.
->
->* Bottlenecks in individual services should be resolved before this test is performed, to get right numbers.

 1. **Load test one pod to find the point of breaking** Do not set any requests or limits on the pods.
 Do load testing on one particular pod/service (1 replica), and increase requests/sec gradually.
 Find the point at which the response grows exponentially, or the point at which the response time is more than your SLA.
 You will typically see that after a particular load, the response time jumps (or pod starts crashing)

+> *Note*: Bottlenecks in individual services should be resolved before this test is performed, to get right numbers.

 2. **Find the resource values**
   Now we know the breaking point - something like _upto 250 requests/sec, the response time of each request is under 2 seconds_.
 We can proceed to find the CPU and memory at which this condition can be met.